3. Assessment and Analysis

 - Can help inform how to best build on existing social protection programs for the upcoming emergency response

-- A description of other agencies’ CTP responses
+- A description of other agencies’ CVA responses

-- Critical for ensuring that combined impacts of different responses on local markets is closely monitored
+- Critical for ensuring that combined impacts of different responses on local markets are closely monitored

 - Cash Feasibility and Risk Assessment

-- Use of CTP is not necessarily riskier than in-kind programming, but the risks and their perception can be different
+- Use of CVA is not necessarily riskier than in-kind programming, but the risks and their perception can be different

 - It is important to assess potential risks as part of preparedness to understand